ibergis/ibergis.github.io/1.0/en/_sources/docs/ibergis/for-users/user-manual/ibergis-plugin/dialogs/go2iber-options.rst.txt

 The following options are available:

-- Skip steady state: it allows to omit the steady phase at the beginning of the hydraulic simulation.
+- Skip steady state: allows to omit the steady phase at the beginning of the hydraulic simulation.
 The default is NO.
 - Allow ponding: determines whether excess water is allowed to collect atop nodes and be re-introduced into the system as conditions permit.
   The default is YES.
 In order form ponding to actually occur at a particular node, **a non-zero value for its ponded area attribute must be used** (field *apond* on Junction layer).
 - Min slope: minimum value allowed for a conduit's slope (%).
 If zero (the default) then no minimum is imposed (although SWMM uses a lower limit on elevation drop of 0.00035 m when computing a conduit slope).